SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 **Prophase**

+The cytospeleton of a cell disassembles, and the spindles to seperate the cell begins to form.

+The centrioles, the proteins connecting all the spindles, separate to opposite poles of the cell and

 * Chromosomes line up in equator
 * Each chromosome has two chromatid exactly the same
 * Microtubials to pull chromosomes apart connected to kinecore, a joint in the chromatid